Burke Mountain · Coquitlam

 How fast do Burke Mountain homes sell?+

-Q2 2026 average days on market for Burke Mountain detached is approximately 34 days — faster than the Coquitlam-wide average of 43 days.
+May 2026 average days on market for Burke Mountain detached is approximately 34 days — faster than the Coquitlam-wide average of 43 days.
 Townhomes typically move faster (15–20 days for well-priced inventory).

 Sold-to-list ratio sits at 99.1%, indicating tight bid-ask spreads and limited room for low-ball negotiation on properly-priced inventory.

-What about new-construction and presales on Burke?+
+What about new construction and presales on Burke?+

 Approximately 38% of current Burke inventory is presale or 0–5 years old.
-The neighbourhood is one of Coquitlam's most active for new construction.
-Presale considerations include developer track record, GST applicability, completion-date risk, and rate-lock timing.
+The neighbourhood is the most active for new construction in Coquitlam.
+Active developers in mid-2026 include Polygon, Wesbild and Foxridge.

 Ready when you are